Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 # Week 11

 We've had a week of research to search a bit the direction for the project.
 Now, the week starts with a meeting with our tutor.
+Processes with the server, MQTT and webpage to be continued.

+Team meating on friday to check progress.

+## TO/DO

+-

+# Week 12

 ## TO/DO